JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Include links to your code here, and put the code for these in your repo--they will come in handy later.\*\*\***

 ### (Optional Reading) Introducing Additional Concepts
-The following sections ([MediaPipe](#mediapipe) and [Teachable Machines](#teachable-machines)) are included for your own optional learning. **The associated scripts will not work on Fall 2022's Pi Image, so you can move onto part B.** However, you are welcome to try it on your personal computer.
-If this functionality is desirable for your lab or final project, we can help you get a different image running the last OS and version of python to make the following code work.
+The following sections ([MediaPipe](#mediapipe) and [Teachable Machines](#teachable-machines)) are included for your own optional learning. **The associated scripts will not work on Fall 2022's Pis, so you can move onto part B.** However, you are welcome to try it on your personal computer.

 #### MediaPipe